S-400 missile system: 2025 India–Pakistan conflict

-On 10 May 2025, it was claimed by several media outlets that an IAF S‑400 system intercepted and destroyed a PAF AWACS aircraft approximately 314 km inside Pakistani airspace.

-In August 2025, Indian Air Chief Marshal Amar Preet Singh claimed India had, in May, shot down five Pakistani fighters.
+India claimed that its S-400 air defence system had performed well during the conflict.
+On 10 May 2025, it was claimed by several Indian media outlets that an IAF S‑400 system intercepted and destroyed a PAF AWACS aircraft approximately 314 km inside Pakistani airspace.
+Approximatly 11 long range interceptors, along with multiple short range interceptors were fired over Pakistan.
+In August 2025, almost three months after the conflict, Indian Air Chief Marshal Amar Preet Singh claimed that India had, in May, shot down five Pakistani fighters.
 Singh also stated that in addition, a "large aircraft" had been shot down at a distance of 300 km, and described it as the "largest-ever recorded surface-to-air kill that we can talk about".
 The Marshall attributed most of the downed aircraft to the S-400 system.
-Pakistan has rejected these claims.
+Pakistan has rejected these claims due to a lack of independent verification and confirmation.
+Pakistan had also denied losing any aircraft during the brief conflict.

 During the 2025 India–Pakistan conflict, the Pakistan Air Force had claimed they destroyed components of India's S‑400 air defence system deployed at Adampur Air Force Station.

-The Indian Ministry of External Affairs (MEA) however rejected Pakistan's claim of damage to the S-400 system.

-Prime Minister Narendra Modi visited the Adampur Air Force Station in Punjab on 13 May 2025, and posed in front of an S-400 system that appeared visually undamaged.
+The Indian Ministry of External Affairs however rejected Pakistan's claim of damage to the S-400 system.
+Later, the Prime Minister of India Narendra Modi visited the Adampur Air Force Station in Punjab on 13 May 2025, and posed in front of an S-400 system in the background that at least visually appeared undamaged.

+Post-conflict deployment

+The system was presented as a part of India's Republic day parade in 2026.

 Foreign interest

 Saudi Arabia

 In September 2009 the S-400 was reportedly part of a US$2 billion arms deal between Russia and Saudi Arabia.
-The Saudis wanted to acquire the S-400, but Russia was only willing to sell S-300 air defense system at the time.
+The Saudis wanted to acquire the S-400, but Russia was only willing to sell S-300 air defence system at the time.
 By November 2019 the deal had still not been finalized.
-Saudi Arabia is no longer considering the Russian S-400 air defense system, following the kingdom's deal for an American alternative.
+Saudi Arabia is no longer considering the Russian S-400 air defence system, following the kingdom's deal for an American alternative.
 The American Terminal High Altitude Area Defense (THAAD) system has been cleared for sale to the Saudis by the U.S. State Department.
 The sale of the THAAD package sold to Saudi Arabia is estimated at $15 billion in 2017 dollars.